 When something does go wrong with your website you want to know what happened so you can best assess how to fix the problem quickly.
 The more detailed the report the more likely you are to quickly identify and resolve any unexpected issues.

 Site24x7 gives you a lot of details when something is amiss including a screenshot of the webpage (or a browser’s error page), traceroute and DNS anomalies, and ping response times.
 These are all neatly packaged in a per-incident Root Cause Analysis report.

 StatusCake can display traceroute information in an unfriendly JSON format but otherwise leaves you guessing at what might be wrong.
 I’ve set up a few monitors with StatusCake that never seem to get started and I couldn’t figure out why they were always reporting the server as down even though it was most definitely up.
 More on this in the “False positives” section below.

 Uptime Robot can only tell you if your service is up or down.
-There is no details offered to help you identify and troubleshoot any service issues.
-I’ve contacted their support team asking about one specific incident, and was told “
+There are no details offered to help you identify and troubleshoot any service issues.
+I’ve contacted their support team asking about one specific incident, and was told: “

 We are working on introducing more logs and reports regarding […] downtimes.”

 Website loading performance is super important and a factor in web search rankings.
 Keeping an eye on performance over time is important as it will let you know if you deployed a stupid change to your website that ought to be reverted.